neutrinoceros/mt1/README.md

 **debbuging**

-* none of the planets ever move except for the sun, which trajectory is not even a straight line and depends on integration parameters
+* ~~none of the planets ever move except for the sun, which trajectory is not even a straight line and depends on integration parameters~~
-* check use of RADAU and computations made in subroutine Forces
+* ~~check use of RADAU and computations made in subroutine Forces~~
 * angular momentum never varies even the slightest, that is to good to be true.
+* plottraj.py scripts fails if we use more than 7 bodies (probably an issue in fortran when writing column-heavy files)

 **mandatory**